 A chilly series of prehistoric caves deep under Torquay, Kents Cavern hosts ghost tours throughout October that make the most of the gloom that our ancestors once called home.

 Those of you who watch Most Haunted may well recognise Bodmin Gaol from when it starred in its own episode.
-Book yourself on one of its Paranormal Ghost Hunts on 30 th October for a seriously scary Halloween.
+Book yourself on one of its Paranormal Ghost Hunts for a seriously scary Halloween.

 This crumbling castle ruin in the South Devon countryside attracts ghost hunters in their droves.
 Once the scene of a tragic sisterly feud, visitors often report strange figures in their photos and strange sensations during their time there.